core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 until the response is ready,
 and may subscribe to indications to get notifiied when the response is ready.

-The server does not need to keep the response readable after it has been read successfully.
+The server does needs to keep the response readable after it has been read, for the server can not know whether the read was completed by the client.

 If the request and initial response establish an observation, the client may keep reading;